-GBO's Internal Audit function is an independent function and provides objective challenge and assurance over the operation.

-The Internal Audit function supports GBO in accomplishing its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
+The GBO Internal Audit function is led by the TransRe Director of Internal Audit, based in New York, USA, who is registered as GBO's Responsible Person for the Internal Audit function.
+Internal Audit is an independent function that provides objective challenge and assurance.
+Internal Audit supports the GBO in accomplishing its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
+Those carrying out the Internal Audit function do not assume any other key functions.